GROWING FOOD IS NOT HARD!

-- The plant is placed in a sunny spot, of course – Sunlight requirement fulfilled.
+- The plant is placed in a sunny spot, of course – Sunlight requirement check.

-- Roots of the plant are partially submerged in a reservoir of nutrient-rich water – Water and nutrient requirements fulfilled.
+- Roots of the plant are partially submerged in a reservoir of nutrient-rich water – Water and nutrient requirements check.

-- Part of the root dangles in the open air – Air requirement fulfilled.
+- Part of the root dangles in the open air – Air requirement check.

 There you have it, the plant should grow happily with the requirements all in.
 However, the growing medium is still an issue that we shall address.